-Pregnancy and pre-conception factors play an important part in this scenario.
-Thus, maternal lifestyle and conditions such as GDM affect pregnancy outcomes as well as the risk of T2D of the women as well as their off-spring.
+Maternal lifestyle and conditions such as gestational diabetes affect pregnancy outcomes as well as the risk of T2D of the women as well as their off-spring.
 Thus, interventions during these periods could have a powerful influence in reducing the incidence of NCDs.

-The Malaysian JOM MAMA research and development project takes the pre-conceptual period as a window of opportunity for prevention.
-The project aims at developing, implementing and evaluating a prevention programme addressing risk factors such as obesity among young couples.
+However, there is not much evidence on how to engage the couples and design interventions that successfully achieve pre-conception behaviour change.
+The Malaysian Jom Mama project takes the pre-pregnancy period as a window of opportunity for health promotion.
+The project aimed at developing, implementing and evaluating a prevention programme addressing risk factors such as obesity among young couples.

-The overall aim is to optimise women’s health literacy and health status prior to and during pregnancy, in order to improve birth outcomes and reduce risk of the next generation to develop T2D.
-The effects on the next generation is caused by epigenetic mechanisms, i.e. influences on the foetus in utero for instance due to GDM that have long term effects such as increased risk of later developing T2D.
+The overall aim was to optimise women's health status prior to and during pregnancy, in order to improve birth outcomes and reduce risk of the next generation to develop T2D.
+The effects on the next generation are caused by epigenetic mechanisms, i.e. influences on the foetus in utero for instance due to gestational diabetes that have long term effects such as increased risk of later developing T2D.

-JOM MAMA is funded by Novo Nordisk Inc. The Malaysian Ministry of Health provides substantial resources in terms of human resources and running costs.
-In addition, the other partners involved contribute with their own resources.
+JOM MAMA was funded by Ministry of Health, Malaysia & Novo Nordisk A/S. In addition, the partners involved contribute with their own resources.

 Links Mohammed, Hamid Jan B. Jan & Yap, Roseline Wai Kuan & Loy, See Ling & Norris, Shane A. & Biesma, Regien & Aagaard-Hansen, Jens: Prevalence and Determinants of Overweight, Obesity, and Type 2 Diabetes Mellitus in Adults in Malaysia.
 Asia-Pacific Journal of Public Health, 2015, vol.27, no.2, pp.123-135.
 DOI: 10.1177/1010539514562447.